jeremy-w/ayadn/README.md

 - search hashtags

+- read the conversation around a post

-- get informations about a user
+- get detailed informations on a post

 - get the last posts from a user